EsubalewAmenu/Blockchain-Based-Poultry-Management/README.md

 ## Docker Configuration

-Hatchtrack is fully containerized using Docker to simplify setup, configuration, and deployment.
+PoultryTrack is fully containerized using Docker to simplify setup, configuration, and deployment.
 Docker ensures that the application can run consistently across multiple environments.

 ### Environment Variables